June 16-18, 2023

-As Director of The Singing Voice Workshop, I am often credited with the workshop's existence.
-But that honor actually belongs to voice teacher and researcher extraordinaire Donald Gray Miller, who passed away on April 22, 2020 and for whom the workshop is now named.
+As Director of The Singing Voice Science Workshop, I am often credited with the workshop's existence, but that honor actually belongs to voice teacher and researcher extraordinaire Donald Gray Miller, who passed away on April 22, 2020 and for whom the workshop is now named.
 How Don came to create VoceVista is a fascinating story, so several months before his death I fortuitously asked him to write a biographical sketch about his life and how VoceVista came into existence.
-Below is a window into the thinking, circumstances and actions that have led to the development of real-time voice feedback for singers and singing teachers as well as what we presently refer to as the field of science-informed singing voice pedagogy.
+Below is a window into the thinking, circumstances, and actions that have led to the development of real-time voice feedback for singers and singing teachers and to what we now refer to as science-informed singing voice pedagogy.
 A long list of testimonials to Don Miller follows the biography.
 Enjoy! ~RL

 In 1964, following four years of post-graduate study and minor professional gigs in Milano, Berlin, and Vienna, and with a growing family, I needed a "steady job."
 It was my good fortune to land a position as voice instructor (later Professor of Voice) at Syracuse University (SU), where I happily remained for nearly 25 years.
 Among the advantages I found in upstate New York was proximity to Tri-Cities Opera, a respected company in nearby Binghamton, where I sang leading roles from the standard repertory.
 An even greater stroke of luck was that SU had started an initiative modeled on the recently created Voice Foundation, using up-to-date technology for research in laryngology, speech language therapy, and at least potentially, singing instruction.
 During my earlier years in Europe, I had followed my interest in languages and began to delve more deeply into phonetics (production of speech sounds), which then led to interest in acoustics and voice science.
 At the SU lab, we singing teachers were invited to observe our vocal folds during singing by videostroboscopy, an unusual opportunity in those days.